typeable/octopod/helm-control-scripts/README.md

 # Generic scripts

-This is a complete suite of the octopod control scripts to deploy helm charts.
+This is a complete suite of Octopod control scripts to deploy helm charts.
-You can get built docker images [here](https://hub.docker.com/r/typeable/octopod-generic-utils)
+You can get pre-built docker images from [hub.docker.com/r/typeable/octopod-generic-utils](https://hub.docker.com/r/typeable/octopod-generic-utils).

 ### Contents